 Much like when the WH-1000XM3 came out, the newer model hasn’t rocked the boat much, keeping the look virtually identically, and making largely incremental improvements.
 However, the comparison isn’t so cut and dry—newer doesn’t necessarily mean better, and a few of the tradeoffs the WH-1000XM4 makes might send you reaching for last year’s (or the year before last, rather) model.
 Let’s break it down.

-Editor’s note: this post was updated on April 9, 2021 with a table of contents, and a new noise cancelling chart for the Sony WH-1000XM4.
+Editor’s note: this post was updated on June 17, 2021, to make note of the more portable Sony WF-1000XM4 and add a new frequency response chart for the Sony WH-1000XM4.
 Read about our new testing setup.

 The Sony WH-1000XM4 has all of its predecessor’s features, and then some

 This is one of the most straightforward points of comparison between these Sony headphones.
 The Sony WH-1000XM4 can do everything the Sony WH-1000XM3 can, and it offers a couple new hardware tricks to boot.

 Both headsets offer touch controls on the right headphone that let you pause, play, adjust volume, skip, and backtrack with various taps and swipes in different directions.
 While the feature itself is largely the same, the execution isn’t.
 The Sony WH-1000XM3 sensors are extremely sensitive, and this is cause for frequent, accidental inputs from bumps, nudges, and brushes.
 The controls were so responsive that it became annoying.
 With the WH-1000XM4, Sony tried to correct this, and may have gone a little too far.
 In our review, Adam found the newer model’s touch controls to be unresponsive.
 In fact, he ended up leaning more on other control methods, because things were so unreliable.